The Twin (2017 film)

-The Twin is a horror TV movie directed by Fred Olen Ray and Max Derin, starring Brigid Brannagh and Louis Mandylor.
+The Twin is a horror TV movie directed by Fred Olen Ray and Max Derin, starring Timothy Granaderos, Jess Gabor, Brigid Brannagh and Louis Mandylor.
 It premiered on Lifetime on January 6, 2017.

 Plot synopsis

-A woman (Brigid Brannagh) springs into action after discovering that Derek (Timothy Granaderos), the twin brother of her daughter's boyfriend, Tyler escapes from a mental institution and hatches a twisted plan for revenge.
+A woman (Brigid Brannagh) springs into action after discovering that Derek (Timothy Granaderos), the twin brother of her daughter's boyfriend Tyler, has escaped from a mental institution and hatched a twisted plan for revenge.